fsteff/DatFS/README.md

 DatFS logically is a tree with DataObjects as nodes.
 A file or blob is a leaf node and a directory or a symbolic is a node that refers to one many further DataObject(s).<br>
 DataObjects are packed into Dat [HyperDB](https://github.com/mafintosh/hyperdb) instances induvidially or in groups, depending on multiple factors.<br>
 If a DataObject is a subdirectory of a other DataObject, the HyperDb instance is simply "mounted" onto a directory of the parent DataObject.<br>
-*TODO: convince the dat team to implement a way to mount a hyperdb instance in an other hyperdb (or implement it)*<br>
+*TODO: convince the dat team to implement a way to mount a hyperdb instance in an other hyperdb (already implemented, see [hyperdb-encrypted](https://github.com/fsteff/hyperdb-encrypted))*<br>
 HyperDB uses a number of [hypercore](https://github.com/mafintosh/hypercore) append-only feeds, which have to be encrypted if not meant to be publically available.<br>
 To make it possible to add and remove entities that are able to read a DataObject, each hypercore feed has to be encrypted induvidially using a number of keys.<br>
 If an entity should not be able to read future changes anymore, a new key is generated for every hypercore feed.
 Every future change, which is nothing other than a new entry in one of the feeds, this uses now a new key and the entity is not able to read it anymore.<br>
-*For encrypting the data a modified version of HyperDB built on the top of [hypercore-encrypted](https://github.com/fsteff/hypercore-encrypted) (or something similar as this, for now, is only a proof of concept) could be of use.*<br><br>
+*For encrypting the data a modified version of HyperDB built on the top of [hypercore-encrypted](https://github.com/fsteff/hypercore-encrypted) (or something similar as this, for now, is only a proof of concept) could be of use.*<br>
 To make the management of readers and writers of induvidial DataObjects easier, hyperdb could use some more features: *(TODO: convince the dat team to implement that or implement ourself)*<br>
 * Removing writers (currently not possible, but will for sure be added)
 * Sharing the feeds containing the writers between multiple hyperdb instances